 Parties will often attempt to incorporate the terms of the charter party into the bill of lading.
-However, this will be successful only if (1) the wording purporting to incorporate the charter-party terms is wide enough, (2) the term of the charter party being incorporated makes sense in the context of the bill of lading, and (3) the incorporated term is consistent with the terms of the bill of lading itself.28 It is important when trying to incorporate charter-party terms into a bill of lading to refer to the exact charter party in question, as the charter may not otherwise be incorporated effectively.
+However, this will be successful only in the following cases:

+- a where the wording purporting to incorporate the charter-party terms is sufficiently accommodating; - b where the term of the charter party being incorporated makes sense in the context of the bill of lading; and - c where the incorporated term is consistent with the terms of the bill of lading itself.

+It is important when trying to incorporate charter-party terms into a bill of lading to refer to the exact charter party in question, as the charter may not otherwise be incorporated effectively.
 There is a presumption that in circumstances in which the parties failed to specify which charter party in a chain is being incorporated in the bill of lading, the head charter party is incorporated, but that presumption is subject to several exceptions.